 Mentally focus on driving

 This is a big one.
 Australians are often told not to drive like Brits, nor are Americans to stick to long trips instead of daily commutes.
 Of course, the standards of British driving are quite undoubtedly better, as our friends across the pond certainly can’t match our courtesy, patience, and general flexibility.
 Americans may be quicker, but they are more careless.
+Our wordpress development service makes the site work faster than formula 1!

 What about European teams?